sw280497

-This month I am in Nairobi working as a interpreter.
+Last january I was in Nairobi working as an interpreter.

 I have visited the national park guided by two experient game drivers, David and Marcos.
 They drove us in this special mean of transportation.